energy-code/academic/content/post/WFH_C19.md

 ##Keep a log book

 The point of a log for this purpose is to keep running notes of thoughts, ideas, or next steps.
 The log can be on paper or digital.
-It doesn&#39;t have to be pretty and should not become a research paper on its own.
+It doesn't have to be pretty and should not become a research paper on its own.
 Use it more like a middle memory (between short and long term memory) to help get you back on track.
-As a bonus it lets you look back and see how much progress you have made even when it doesn&#39;t feel like you have made any progress.
+As a bonus it lets you look back and see how much progress you have made even when it doesn't feel like you have made any progress.

 ##Comment your work

 This suggestion should already be second nature to those of us that write code.
 Commenting is a great practice for very short term recall as well.
 Put comments on your draft as soon as they come to mind.
-Let&#39;s say you are writing a paper and something interrupts you suddenly: your cat jumps on the keyboard, your roommate walks in and asks for advice, anything.
+Let's say you are writing a paper and something interrupts you suddenly: your cat jumps on the keyboard, your roommate walks in and asks for advice, anything.
 What were you about to type?
 What paper are you even working on now?
 As soon as you think someone is about to take your focus away write a brief comment on what you were just about to do, or when you get back to work you might not remember at all.

 #Co-working